ipython/ipython/docs/source/interactive/python-ipython-diff.rst

-If you are looking for an object, the use of wildcards ``*`` in conjonction with question mark will allow you to search current namespace for object with mathcing names:
+If you are looking for an object, the use of wildcards ``*`` in conjunction with question mark will allow you to search current namespace for object with matching names:

 .. code-block::
     In [24]: *int*?